 - Eat fermented foods just before meals, like yogurt, kombucha, kefir and sour cream.

 - Take Digestive Enzymes or a Hydrcholoric Acid supplement-They will help aid your body in digestion.
-I’ve ordered mine, so I can’t say I’ve personally tried this yet.
+I take one before every meal to ease digestion upset.

-Basically, to sum this up-Don’t under estimate what a balanced gut will do for your overall health.
-It’s a small sacrifice to try to manage when my stomach is empty and take a little pill.
+Basically, to sum this up-Don’t under estimate what a high quality, living probiotic will do for your overall health.
+I highly recommend you trying Flourish Probiotic.
 The amazing relief I’ve experienced is just priceless.